section-engineering-education/engineering-education/content/articles/routes-and-navigators-in-flutter-apps/index.md

 ### Conclusion

 The navigators and routing in flutter applications are key to flutter application development.
-I recommend all flutter developers to use navigator developing mobile and web applications.
+I recommend all flutter developers to use navigators developing mobile and web applications.
 ### References:
 - https://api.flutter.dev/flutter/widgets/Navigator-class.html
 - https://medium.com/flutter-community/flutter-routes-and-navigation-69f128a9ea8f